Close call: Seahawks hold off Dalton, Bengals for 21-20 win

+Maybe it was because he knew what was being dialed up to start the final 15 minutes.

+“We played from behind the whole day and those guys never stopped.
+They never stopped thinking we were going to win the football game and that’s so valuable to us,” Carroll said.

-SEATTLE — Russell Wilson hit Tyler Lockett for a 44-yard touchdown on the first play of the fourth quarter, and the Seattle Seahawks withstood a career day from Andy Dalton to beat the Cincinnati Bengals 21-20 on Sunday.
+Seattle never trailed again after Russell Wilson hit Tyler Lockett for a 44-yard touchdown on the first play of the fourth quarter, and the Seahawks withstood a career day from Andy Dalton to beat Cincinnati 21-20 on Sunday.

+It was not supposed to be this tough for one of the favorites in the NFC.
+Seattle had DK Metcalf, Jadaveon Clowney and several other new options to deploy against a revamped Bengals team under first-year coach Zac Taylor.

+It nearly became one of the big upsets of the opening week.
+Wilson and the Seahawks struggled offensively for most of the game, but got the big plays they needed on a day Dalton looked great running Taylor’s system.

+But after leading 17-14 at halftime, the Bengals failed to score on three possessions inside Seattle’s 36-yard line in the third quarter, and that became the difference.

+“One of those drives probably would have won it for us,” Taylor said.

-Ross, who had 210 yards receiving all of last season, finished with seven catches for 158 yards.
+Ross, who played collegiately across town at Washington and had 210 yards receiving all of last season, finished with seven catches for 158 yards.
 He caught a 33-yard touchdown on a flea-flicker midway through the second quarter and hauled in a 55-yard TD pass with 7 seconds left in the first half after Seattle safety Tedric Thompson misjudged Dalton’s pass.

-Cincinnati led 17-14 at halftime, but its missed chances in the third quarter made the difference.
+Thompson’s whiff at picking off Dalton was one of several mistakes by Seattle that allowed the Bengals to hang around.
+Wilson was sacked four times.
+The Seahawks, the top running team in the NFL last season, rushed for only 72 yards.
+The Bengals had 22 first downs and nearly 36 minutes of possession.

 Carson fumbled on the first play of the second half, but three plays later at the Seattle 12, Dalton lost control of a wet ball and gave it back to the Seahawks.
 Kicker Randy Bullock, who hit from 39 yards in the first half, hooked a 45-yard attempt.
 And the Bengals were stopped on fourth-and-1 at the Seattle 36 late in the quarter when Giovani Bernard was stuffed for no gain.